AselKitulagoda/StencilHPC/README.md

 viewed graphically.

 The only output of each run is the runtime of the iteration loop of the program.
+Initialisation and output are not timed.The objective is to determine strategies to reduce the runtime of the stencil function by parallelizing it's functionality with MPI.

-Initialisation and output are not timed.To run this coe you will need access to [BCP4](https://www.bristol.ac.uk/acrc/high-performance-computing/) so having a Username and Password also registered with BCP4 is a pre-requisite.
+To run this code you will need access to [BCP4](https://www.bristol.ac.uk/acrc/high-performance-computing/) so having a Username and Password also registered with BCP4 is a pre-requisite.

 The aim of this assignment was to use MPI “Single Program Multiple Data (SPMD)” distributed memory parallelism to run the stencil code from one core up to all cores of 2 nodes.